Early Retirement Is an Option for Some Employees

 Sometimes early retirees continue to work for their current employer but part-time and for part of the year.
 Depending on their field, this changed relationship can be an option.
 Other early retirees decide to pursue a job in a field that is different from their full-time career.
 Someone might have worked for years in higher education and education promotion, for instance, then, in early retirement, may begin working at a local church as a part-time administrator.

 Early retirement is also an offer made by employers who seek to cut costs and encourage highly paid employees to leave their employment by retiring early.
 Usually, the early retirement option is accompanied by financial incentives.

 Sometimes the employer wants to make room for younger employees with fresh ideas.
 The employer may want to promote employees so they gain experience in management or in lateral move jobs.
-But whatever the employer's reasons, whether financial targets, attrition needs or new employees, the early retirement offers must help them meet the targets they set.
+But whatever the employer's reasons, whether financial targets, attrition needs, or new employees, the early retirement offers must help them meet the targets they set.

 Rarely will the early retirement offer completely fund retirement.
 Additional options, such as paid college tuition, often accompany early retirement offers, and must also be evaluated in the total equation.

 In either case, early retirement offers must be evaluated with the knowledge that if the employer fails to reach its intended workforce reduction targets, layoffs might result.
-Early retirement offers from employers are fraught with options that the potential retirees must consider with the understanding that they could lose the incentives and their job anyway if they choose not to accept the employer's more generous offer.
+Early retirement offers from employers are fraught with options that the potential retirees must consider with the understanding that they could lose the incentives and their job anyway if they choose not to accept the employer's offer.

-And in a layoff, an employee will generally receive a severance package, but early retirement incentives will not be offered or available.
+In the case of a layoff, an employee will generally receive a severance package, but early retirement incentives will not be offered or available.